 The Midge’s reputation is, in our honest opinion, worse than their bite!
-Just by taking a few simple precautions, your holiday or stay in Scotland will not be disrupted by them.
+Just by taking a few simple precautions, your holiday or stay in Scotland will not be spoiled by them.
 The first time you encounter them you will probably just feel itchy, as the bites are not painful, just irritating, and they are so small you can hardly see them.
 Everyone has a different reaction to Midge bites – some hardly notice they have been bitten with not even so much as a red spot, whilst others have a reaction rather like a rash.

 It is only the female midge which bites and of the thirty odd species of midge in Scotland, one in particular is responsible for most of the attacks on humans, Culicoides impunctatus.